1 Applicability

 8 Governance

-Human rights form part of Wheat A/S' broader ESG strategy and are implemented through key policies including the Supplier Code of Conduct, Environmental and Climate Policy, Marketing Policy, JEDI Commitment, Privacy Policy, and Partnership Policy.
+Human rights form part of Wheat A/S’ broader ESG strategy and commitment and are implemented through key policies, including but not limited to: the Supplier Code of Conduct, Policy on Responsible Business Conduct, Marketing Policy, Communication Guidelines, JEDI Commitment and Privacy Policy.

 The Board of Directors oversees human rights risk management.
 Ultimate responsibility rests with the CEO.
 Day-to-day implementation is managed by the Impact Manager.